Methodology

 • The student was on an apprenticeship programme and active in the academic year.

-• The student was funded by the ESFA or via an advanced learning loan and was student active in the academic year.
+• The student was funded by the ESFA or via an advanced learning loan and was active in the academic year.

 • The student was self-funded and passed the funding qualification period.
 The funding qualification period is 42 days for courses of duration 168 days or more, 14 days for courses with duration between 14 and 167 days, and 1 day for courses lasting fewer than 14 days.